 What Will a Sleep Doctor Do for Insomnia?

-If you have been struggling to fall asleep or stay asleep, visit the sleep doctors at Koala® Center for Sleep & TMJ Disorders today.
+If you have been struggling to fall asleep or stay asleep, visit the sleep doctors at Koala® Center For Sleep & TMJ Disorders today.
 We can help you determine what is causing your sleeping problems and find the most appropriate solution for your situation.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, Albuquerque, NM, Brewster, NY, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.